Rel1cx/eslint-react/packages/eslint-plugin-jsx/src/rules/no-duplicate-key.md

 <!-- end auto-generated rule header -->

-## Rule Details
+## Rule category

+Correctness.

+## What it does

-This rule aims to prevent duplicate key props on elements in the same array.
-Keys must be unique among siblings.
+Prevents duplicate key props on elements in the same array or a list of children.

+## Why is this bad?

+React uses keys to identify elements in an array.
+If two elements have the same key, React will not be able to distinguish them.
+This can lead to issues with state and rendering.

+## Examples

 ### ❌ Incorrect